Chandni Chowk: Shops

-Chandni Chowk's speciality is its variety and authenticity: food, delicacies and sweets of more than 1,000 kinds, sarees with chikan and zari.
-Narrow lanes host shops that sell books, clothing, electronics, consumer goods, shoes and leather goods.
+Chandni Chowk's speciality is its variety and authenticity: food, delicacies and sweets of more than 1,000 kinds, and sarees weaved in the art of chikan and zari.
+Narrow lanes host shops that retail books, clothing, electronics, consumer goods, shoes and leather goods.
 It is the location of the original Haldiram's and brands such as Giani's.
-A particular local delicacy is the jalebis, which are fried in pure ghee (clarified butter).
+A particular local delicacy are jalebis, which are fried in pure ghee (clarified butter) and have a sticky constitution.

-Starting from the Red Fort end one finds the State Bank of India building.
-A short distance away is Bhagirath Palace Begum Samru which has an intriguing history.
-Bhagirath Palace and the adjoining area have perhaps the biggest market in India for electrical goods, lamps and light fixtures.
-Dariba Kalan is the market for silver and gold jewellery.
-This market also offers trophies, shields, mementos and related items.
-At its Southern end (and close to the Jama Masjid, Delhi) is Bazaar Guliyan where about a hundred shops selling metallic and wooden statues, sculptures, bells, handicrafts are located.
+Embarking from the Red Fort in the east one finds the State Bank of India building as the spectator meanders eastwards.
+A short distance away is the Bhagirath Palace of Begum Samru which boasts of an intriguing history.
+While the Palace is currently owned by the Central Bank of India, which operates a branch from its premises, the Palace and the adjoining area host perhaps the largest market in India for electrical goods, lamps, and light fixtures.
+Dariba Kalan is a market for silver and gold jewellery.
+This market also offers trophies, shields, mementos, and other bespoke commemorative items.

+At Chandni Chow's southern end (and close to the Jama Masjid, Delhi) is Bazaar Guliyan, where about a hundred shops selling metallic and wooden statues, sculptures, bells, handicrafts are located.
 Nai Sarak is the wholesale market for stationery, books, paper and decorative materials.
-Chawri Bazar is a big market for greeting and wedding cards as well as plumbing items, sanitary ware, and accessories.
-Located at the western end of Chandni Chowk, Khari Baoli is a street entirely dedicated to all kinds of spices, dried fruits, nuts, herbs, grains, lentils, pickles and preserves.
+Chawri Bazar is a large market for wedding cards, as well as plumbing fixtures, sanitary ware, and accessories.
+Located at the western end of Chandni Chowk, Khari Baoli, is a street entirely dedicated to an eclectic variety of spices, dried fruits, nuts, herbs, grains, lentils, pickles and preserves.

 Restaurants and eateries

-Chandni Chowk is home to several notable restaurants and halwais (confectioners), most well known among them is Gali Paranthe Wali.
+Chandni Chowk is home to several notable restaurants and halwais (confectioners), the foremost amongst them titled Gali Paranthe Wali.